ronaldoussoren/altgraph/doc/graph.rst

 .. method:: Graph.forw_topo_sort()

-   Return a list of nodes where the successors (based on outgoing edges) of any given node apear in the sequence after that node.
+   Return a list of nodes where the successors (based on outgoing edges) of any given node appear in the sequence after that node.

 .. method:: Graph.back_topo_sort()

-   Return a list of nodes where the successors (based on incoming edges) of any given node apear in the sequence after that node.
+   Return a list of nodes where the successors (based on incoming edges) of any given node appear in the sequence after that node.

 .. method:: Graph.forw_bfs_subgraph(start_id)